-Photo Credit: Linkedin/ John Matze
+Photo Credit: LinkedIn/ John Matze

-Is LG Wing's unique design alone enough to help it succeed in India?
+Some important changes are taking place with Orbital podcast.
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.